quixio/quix-streams/docs/tutorials/anomaly-detection/tutorial.md

 You will learn how to build a simple anomaly detection system, a common use case of stateful streaming applications.
 This will show how to use a Quix Streams application to:

-- Create a topic
+- Ingest a non-Kafka data source
 - Use stateful windowed operations
 - Do simple event alterations
 - Do simple event filtering
+- Create a Kafka topic
-- Produce the result to a topic
+- Produce results to a Kafka topic